Multi-compartment model

 A multi-compartment model is a type of mathematical model used for describing the way materials or energies are transmitted among the compartments of a system.
-Sometimes, the physical system that we try to model in equations is too complex, so it is much easier to discretize the problem and reduce the number of parameters.
+Often times, this is done when the physical system is too complex to model with a full equation, so it is much easier to discretize the problem and reduce the number of parameters.
 Each compartment is assumed to be a homogeneous entity within which the entities being modeled are equivalent.
 A multi-compartment model is classified as a lumped parameters model.
 Similar to more general mathematical models, multi-compartment models can treat variables as continuous, such as a differential equation, or as discrete, such as a Markov chain.
 Depending on the system being modeled, they can be treated as stochastic or deterministic.

 Multi-compartment models are used in many fields including pharmacokinetics, epidemiology, biomedicine, systems theory, complexity theory, engineering, physics, information science and social science.
 The circuits systems can be viewed as a multi-compartment model as well.
 Most commonly, the mathematics of multi-compartment models is simplified to provide only a single parameter—such as concentration—within a compartment.